nf-core/website/src/content/docs/contributing/website_markdown.md

 Curiously enough, the only thing that went through the mind of the bowl of petunias as it fell was Oh no, not again.
 :::

+# Code blocks

+We use [rehype-pretty-code](https://rehype-pretty-code.netlify.app/) to generate code blocks on the website.
+This allows us to add line numbers, highlight lines, add file names to code blocks, etc. See the [rehype-pretty-code documentation](https://rehype-pretty-code.netlify.app/) for more information.

-# Code blocks with file names
+## Code blocks with file names

 You can add a file name to a code block by adding a `title` attribute to the code block, e.g.: